 The frequency range 470-694 MHz is allocated to the broadcasting service on a primary basis in Region 1.
 There are also additional footnote allocations to various services in different countries, including allocations to mobile service in some of them.
 In particular, according to 5.312 RR in some countries of Region 1 the band 645-694 MHz is allocated to the aeronautical radionavigation service on a primary basis.
 Since aforementioned allocation is subject to the provisions of 4.10 RR coexistence of IMT systems with the aeronautical radionavigation stations will be difficult.

+The frequency band 608-614 MHz is also used for Radioastronomy in several European countries.

 Even more difficult sharing and compatibility situation in this band relates to coexistence of IMT systems and broadcasting..
 JTG 5-6 studies in the previous study period have shown the need for separation distances of transmitting broadcasting and IMT stations of around 300 km or higher.
 This has been confirmed by recent studies made in CPG PTD and ITU JTG4-5-6-7, based on the protection requirements of both services.
 Taking into account the interference from IMT base stations into DTT and the interference from DTT into IMT uplink, significant separation distances would be required, which make sharing the same band between these services unviable.

 Terrestrial Broadcasting service still plays an important role in provision of television content to the population and is used extensively in many CEPT countries.
 It is generally the only TV platform delivering free-to-air TV programmes to citizens.
 In addition broadcasting service is currently in the process of transition from SD to HD broadcasting.
 Allocation of additional spectrum for mobile service on a primary basis may constrain future development of broadcasting service.